 ICILS 2018 has provided empirical data that contributes to our understanding of the relationship between CIL and CT.
 Achievement in the two domains were highly correlated.
 Across ICILS countries that participated in CIL and CT the correlation in achievement ranged from 0.74 to 0.89.
 The high correlation between CIL and CT may be explained, in part, by the relationship of achievement in each domain to general academic ability.
-However, despite the strong association between CIL and CT achievement, data from ICILS 2018 show different patterns of achievement in each of CIL and CT by student gender.
+However, despite the strong association between CIL and CT by student gender.
 Female students showed consistently higher CIL achievement than male students, and male students tended to demonstrate higher CT achievement than female students.

 If one accepts the proposition that CIL achievement relates to information literacy in a general ICT context and CT achievement relates more to specialized ICT use, then the difference in the association between each of CIL and CT and student gender is consistent with the patterns of gender difference in students' uses of and attitudes towards the use of ICT.
 Female students tended to report using ICT for school-related purposes and using general ICT applications slightly more than male students.
-Where differences occur, female students tended to report learning more about CIL-related content at school than did male students and overall there was little reported difference in students' general ICT self-efficacy.
+Where differences occur, female students and overall there was little reported difference in students' general ICT self-efficacy.
 However, male students reported more than female students that they were learning about CT-related content at school.
 Male students also reported consistently higher ICT self-efficacy regarding specialist ICT tasks, generally more positive perceptions about the role of ICT in society, and generally less negative perceptions about the role of ICT in society.